logzio/logz-docs/_source/logzio_collections/_tracing-sources/java-otel-auto.md

 * Installing the OpenTelemetry collector with Logz.io exporter
 * Establishing communication between the agent and collector

-Upon deployment, the Java agent automatically captures spans from your application and forwards them the collector, which exports the data to your Logz.io account.
+Upon deployment, the Java agent automatically captures spans from your application and forwards them to the collector, which exports the data to your Logz.io account.

 </div>
 <!-- tab:end -->